 Welcome to day 7 of 11 in my Dave’s Gourmet Sampler Pack taste test.
 Dave’s is one of my favorite brands of hot sauce, and I’m excited about taking this hot sauce journey.
 The variety of different sauces and primary flavors that came in the variety pack I purchased was staggering, with each bottle offering something new and unusual.
 Let’s take a look at what the masterminds of mouth melting have in store for us this time.

 Presentation: Each of the Dave’s labels remains consistent.
 A red pepper sunning itself on a beach somewhere.
+This pepper is sunning itself with its little green Jalapeno friend.
 The primary differences in labels come in the color, hot sauce name, single sentence description, and heat level.
-The label for Roasted Red Pepper& Chipotle is maroon, featuring the tagline “Fire Roasted Flavor That Won’t Quit”.
+The label for Hurtin’ Jalapeno is dark green, featuring the tagline “So Green, it’s Obscene!”
 On Dave’s own heat scale this ranks 3 out of 5 and is considered “warm”.